Presupernova neutrinos: realistic emissivities from stellar evolution: Neutrino production in a presupernova environment

 where $Q_{1,2} = (\mathcal{E}_{1,2}, \bf{q_{1,2}})$ are the four-momenta of the daughter \n\ pair; $K = (\omega, \bf{k})$ and $f_{\gamma^{*}}$ are the plasmon four-momentum and spectrum:

-The factor $Z(k)$ in Eqs. (\ref{eq:totRatePlasma}) and (\ref{eq:totEmissPlasma}) is the residue from integrating around the pole in the propagator; see Appendix \ref{appA} for an approximate form of it.
+The factor $Z(k)$ in Eqs. (\ref{eq:totRatePlasma}) and (\ref{eq:totEmissPlasma}) is the residue from integrating around the pole in the propagator.
 The sums in Eqs. (\ref{eq:totRatePlasma}) and (\ref{eq:totEmissPlasma}) are over the polarizations appropriate for the decay mode.
 There are two possible decay modes: transverse (T), which has two polarizations, and longitudinal (L), with one polarization.

 The term $\langle | \mathcal{M} |^{2} \rangle$ is the squared matrix element for the process.
-The effective vertex for plasmon decay has both vector and axial vector pieces \cite{Braaten:1993hf}.
-For the longitudinal decay mode, the axial vector term disappears, leaving the squared matrix element as \cite{Ratkovic:2003pu}:
+The effective vertex for plasmon decay has both vector and axial vector pieces \citep{Braaten:1993hf}.
+For the longitudinal decay mode, the axial vector term disappears, leaving the squared matrix element as \citep{Ratkovic:2003pu}:

 On the other hand, both vector and axial vector pieces survive in the calculation of the transverse decay mode.
-After squaring, we are left with a transverse vector term proportional to $(C_{V}^{f})^{2}$, an axial term with coefficient $(C_{A}^{f})^{2}$, and a mixed term with a factor $(C_{A}^{f}C_{V}^{f})$ \cite{Ratkovic:2003pu}.
+After squaring, we are left with a transverse vector term proportional to $(C_{V}^{f})^{2}$, an axial term with coefficient $(C_{A}^{f})^{2}$, and a mixed term with a factor $(C_{A}^{f}C_{V}^{f})$ \citep{Ratkovic:2003pu}.
 Put together, the squared matrix element for the transverse decay mode is

-The functions $\Pi_{L,T,A}$ are the longitudinal, transverse, and axial polarization functions (Appendix \ref{appA}).
+The functions $\Pi_{L,T,A}$ are the longitudinal, transverse, and axial polarization functions, which are defined in \citep{Ratkovic:2003pu}.
 The total emissivity for the plasmon decay process is found by summing all of these channels.
 The vector and axial couplings, $C_{V}^{f}$ and $C_{A}^{f}$, are

 with $\sin^{2}(\theta_{W})$ = 0.226.
-The difference in these couplings results in a suppression of the $\nux$ flavors by factors of $(C_{V}^{x}/C_{V}^{e})^{2} \approx 3\times10^{-3}$ \cite{Odrzywolek:2007kv}.
+The difference in these couplings results in a suppression of the $\nux$ flavors by factors of $(C_{V}^{x}/C_{V}^{e})^{2} \approx 3\times10^{-3}$ \citep{Odrzywolek:2007kv}.

-After integrating Eqs. (\ref{eq:totRatePlasma}) and (\ref{eq:totEmissPlasma}) over the plasmon momentum and the angle between the outgoing neutrinos, one gets the rate, differential in the \n\ energy $\mathcal{E}_{1}$ \cite{Odrzywolek:2007kv}:
+After integrating Eqs. (\ref{eq:totRatePlasma}) and (\ref{eq:totEmissPlasma}) over the plasmon momentum and the angle between the outgoing neutrinos, one gets the rate, differential in the \n\ energy $\mathcal{E}_{1}$ \citep{Odrzywolek:2007kv}:

 with $g_{T} = 2$ and $g_{L} = 1$ accounting for the number of polarizations for each mode.
 The new factor $J_{L,T}$ is the Jacobean resulting from the $\delta$ function integration.
 The factor $S$, is a product of step functions, describing the physically relevant region: